CCU Technology Policies

 - The installation of non-University wireless access points (WAPs), routers, bridges and similar equipment without prior consent from ITS is prohibited.

-A. All University social media properties should have a specific purpose and topics should be relevant to the mission of Coastal Carolina University.
-As such, each Social Media Administrator is familiar with, and agrees to comply with the following guidelines and adherence with the University Social Media Policy (UNIV-UCOM 408):
+All University social media properties should have a specific purpose and topics should be relevant to the mission of Coastal Carolina University.
+As such, each Social Media Administrator is familiar with, and agrees to comply with the following guidelines and must adhere to the University Social Media Policy (UNIV-UCOM 408):

-- Every University account is to include in its description that it is the official presence of the respective department, division, college and/or organization.
-For example, “Welcome to the official Facebook page for the Office of University Communication at Coastal Carolina University.”
+C. Every University account is to include in its description that it is the official presence of the respective department, division, college and/or organization.
+For example, “Welcome to the official Facebook page for the Office of University Communication at Coastal Carolina University.

-- In compliance with state ethics guidelines and state aw, the Coastal Carolina University name or marks are not be used to promote or endorse any cause or political party or candidate.
+I. In compliance with state ethics guidelines and state law, the Coastal Carolina University name or marks are not be used to promote or endorse any cause or political party or candidate.

 A. Users of the University network and systems are responsible for respecting and adhering to local, state, federal and international laws.
 Users who violate any such laws may be subject to prosecution and/or litigation.
 The University will fully comply with any complainants to provide any information necessary for prosecution and/or litigation.
 Activities on the University network may be recorded and may be turned over to the appropriate legal authority.